gregorywmorris/MLZoom2022/midterm/README.md

 ## notebook.ipynb

-Throughout this notebook you will find links to further understadning of various concepts.
-Data Science requires a knowleage of the subject matter to make the best descisions, such as exploring new features like diabetes and obesity that can be determined from the existing data.

 The notebook has been optimized for Google Colab, there is a link at the top to open in directly in Google Colab without having to download and run locally.

 **On Colab:** at the top select Runtime, then Run All.
 A popup will appear, select Run Anyways.
 This will ensure you do not miss any cell dependacies.
+Throughout this notebook you will find links to further understadning of various concepts.
+Data Science requires a knowleage of the subject matter to make the best descisions, such as exploring new features like diabetes and obesity that can be determined from the existing data.

-Dataprep may fail and give the error: `TypeError: Callbacks must be either Callback or tuple`, this means the kernal needs to be restarted, see below.
+Dataprep may fail (though appears resolved recently) and give the error: `TypeError: Callbacks must be either Callback or tuple`, this means the kernal needs to be restarted, see below.

 **!pip:**
 Check !pip for alerts stating the kernal needs to restart.
 If you see this alert, just click `Restart Runtime` button provided by the error.
-This is an issue with Google colab and `!pip install dask==2022.02.0` is the culprit.
+This is an issue with Google colab and `!pip install dask is the culprit.
 Click Yes on the popup and then go ahead and run all again.

 **Notebook Index** is your guide to exploring the notebook and has links to different sections.